How to use YouTube polls to create more engagement

 2. Generate conversation

-3. Insight into upload schedule
+3. Gain insight into upload schedule

-4. Better support for virtual learning
+4. Provide better support for virtual learning

-5. Have fun with your subscribers and viewers
+5. Have fun with subscribers and viewers

 6. Re-engage subscribers on past content